Arize-ai/phoenix/docs/how-to/define-your-schema.md

 ### Embedding Vectors

 To define an embedding feature, you must at minimum provide Phoenix with the embedding vector data itself.
 Specify the DataFrame column that contains this data in the `vector_column_name` field on `px.EmbeddingColumnNames`.
 For example, the DataFrame below contains tabular credit card transaction data in addition to embedding vectors that represent each row.
 Notice that each entry in the "embedding\_vector" column is a one-dimensional Numpy array of length 4.
+Also note that the name "transaction_embedding" does not refer to any column of your DataFrame.

 {% hint style="info" %}
 The example embeddings in this section are low-dimensional for the sake of easy viewing.
 Your embeddings in practice will typically have much higher dimension.